 2015 Track Changes

-Note that we are working to streamline NAEYC's proposal submission and conference convening processes.
-One strategy in this effort is to reduce the number of tracks by which we categorize sessions.
-We plan to address the content that has historically been addressed by NAEYC conference sessions, but simplify how it is presented.
+Note we are working to streamline NAEYC's proposal submission and conference convening processes.
+Thus, content that has historically been addressed by NAEYC conference sessions may now be considered as part of other tracks.
 For example, we have eliminated the track "Family, Friend, and Neighbor Care."
-Proposal submitters wo would like to present a session on this topic can complete proposal under a relevant track, such as Teaching/Instructional Practices.
-Program Administration, Family Engagement, ect.-and be sure to include in the title and/or description that the proposed session will address Family, Friend, and Neighbor Care.
+Proposal submitters who would like to present a session on this topic can complete proposal under a relevant track, such as Teaching/Instructional Practices- Program Administration, Family Engagement, etc.-and be sure to include in the title and/or description that the proposed session will address Family, Friend, and Neighbor Care.

-The Grandes Comienzos track will include three types of sessions:
+The Grandes Comienzos track features the following types of sessions:

-The Chinese Community track will include sessions conducted in Mandarin on early childhood development in China.
-The process for submitting proposals in Mandarin will be announced shortly.
+The Great Start--Chinese Language Track will include sessions conducted in Mandarin on early childhood development in China.
+The process for submitting proposals in Mandarin will be announced in the coming week.
+Proposals written in English will be accepted at this time.

 Submitting a proposal